tythe-protocol/tythe/README.md

+# Overview

+This document describes a simple, open, transparent, and license-comaptible way to financially support improved maintenance of Open Source software.
+Discussion and suggestions for improvement are requested.

-# Why
+# Problem

-Open Source started out as a fringe movement.
-But over several decades, it has grown into absolutely critical shared infrastructure.
-To a close approximation, *all* companies are now heavily dependent upon open source.
+Over the past several decades, Open Source has gone from a fringe hippie movement to critical global infrastructure.

 We won!

-However.
-Open source is also basically unmaintained.
-The people most capable of doing the maintenance are typically doing so at night and on weekends, while they work something unrelated during the day to make a living.

-It’s time to evolve.
-We need to direct resources to maintaining our digital commons and allow the right people to do that full-time.
+Basically all companies are now heavily dependent on Open Source software.
+And the spoils are rich — a vast and deep software commons which enable us to build at a previously unimaginable scale and pace.

+Unfortunately, this common infrastructure is also chronically under-funded.
+You can't make a living maintaining popular and widely used open source packages, so developers typically do it in their spare time.

+One result has been a steady drip of major security issues.
+But more importantly, the best work just isn't getting done.
+The people suited to tending our digital commons are building better ad targeting to pay the bills.

-# How
+# Proposal

+An *Open Source Tythe* is up to 1% of a company's R&D budget, distributed continuously amongst the maintainers of the Open Source projects the company depends on.

+All companies that use Open Source are encouraged to participate in the Tythe Protocol.

+It works like this:

-1. Open source maintainers add [tythe.json](./tythe-sample.json) to their repositories.
-This declares how to send them money in a machine-readable way.
+1. Open source maintainers add [`tythe.json`](./tythe-sample.json) to their repositories.
+This declares that the developer wants to participate in tythe, and how they should get paid, in a machine-readable way.
+It also contains a copy of The Tythe Covenant - which describes a minimum level of craftsmanship and responsibility for the library that the developer commits to.
-2. Companies take [The Tythe Covenant](./covenant.md) by posting it to social media, or on their website.
-The Covenant is a public promise to contribute [up to 1%](#how-tythes-are-calculated) of R&D monthly to open source maintenance.
-Enforcement of the convenant is entirely social.
-3. Companies use [go-tythe](#status) (or whatever other tool they want) to automatically distribute and send money to the maintainers of their dependencies every month.
+2. Companies make a public statement committing to the Tythe Protocol (e.g., by posting on social media).
+3. Every month companies calculate their tythe and distribute it amongst their open source dependencies in any way they see fit.
+All dependencies, transitively, are elibile, including those that are used via source code, object code, or remote interface.
+Dependencies can be discovered via `tythe.json` using any tool, or alternately by manual specification.
 4. 🙌

-# How Tythes are Calculated
+# The Tythe Calculation

-A company's tythe is based on its annualized R&D expenditure.
-It will never be greater than 1% of this value, and usually significantly smaller.
+The amount a company should tythe is based on that company's annualized R&D budget.
+The tythe approaches 1% of this value as the portion of participating dependencies increases.

+Specifically:

 ```
 tythe = R&D * 0.01 * tythed_deps / total_deps